sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

 * GNMI Get
 Read current DPU firmware.
 If it's not golden firmware, we need to ugprade.
 * GNOI System.SetPackage
 The SetPackage API downloads DPU firmware from remote host to local filesystem.
 Filename is used to specify DPU firmware and DPU id, and firmware is not activated by default.
-The below chart shows possible firmware types and proposed file paths that will be supported by System.SetPackage.
-This example is for SONiC image running on DPU; the relevant row is marked with Filename SONiC/DPU0/default.
+The below chart shows possible firmware types and proposed filenames that will be supported by System.SetPackage.
+This example is for SONiC image running on DPU; the relevant row is the second row, marked with filename SONiC/DPU0/default.

 | Filename                | Version    | Activate | Firmware type              | Proposed file location                               |
 |-------------------------|------------|----------|----------------------------|-----------------------------------------------------|